GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/updating-large-sets-of-data/en.md

   # with many of them retrieved from the current HTTP request data
   url: _httpRequestFullURL
     @export(as: "url")
+    @remove # Comment this directive to visualize output during development
   method: _httpRequestMethod
     @export(as: "method")
+    @remove # Comment this directive to visualize output during development
   headers: _httpRequestHeaders
+    @remove # Comment this directive to visualize output during development
   headersInputList: _objectConvertToNameValueEntryList(
     object: $__headers
   )
     @export(as: "headersInputList")
+    @remove # Comment this directive to visualize output during development
   body: _httpRequestBody
+    @remove # Comment this directive to visualize output during development
   bodyJSONObject: _strDecodeJSONObject(string: $__body)
     @export(as: "bodyJSONObject")
+    @remove # Comment this directive to visualize output during development
   bodyHasVariables: _propertyIsSetInJSONObject(
     object: $__bodyJSONObject,
     by: { key: "variables" }
   )
     @export(as: "bodyHasVariables")
-}
+    @remove # Comment this directive to visualize output during development }

 query GenerateVars